 In the seat next to me on the Prague-bound flight is a Dane.
 And how do I know he’s a Dane, you ask?
 Well, maybe you’re not asking, but I’ll answer anyway.
 On the sleeve of his short camouflage KFOR shirt, above his left bulging biceps, is a Danish flag; white cross on a red background.
 I noticed him in Skopje airport when he walked past me, several times.
 He is tall, blond, and has eyes bluer than blue.

 When the stewardess offers sandwiches and cakes, I greedily grab mine.
 Gorgeous Dane declines.
 Probably on some designer, high-protein military diet or something.

 I bite into my cheese and egg sandwich, and promptly spill hard-boiled eggs all over myself.
 Dane looks curiously at me.
 Even more so, when I try to tackle a soft, cream-filled chocolate cake.
 Not a great success.
 Soon, I’m covered in chockie flakes.
 Luckily, I’m dressed in black, so at least the stains don’t show.
-Dane points to the left side of my mouth, where it seems I’ve deposited a glob of vanilla cream.
+Dane points to the left side of my mouth, where it seems I’ve left a bit of vanilla cream.

 The airborne meal is an absolute disaster.
 But at least I’m no longer hungry.
 As I shake the little packet of sugar for my tea against the fold-up table, I strike too hard – and pretty soon sugar is added to the tasty mix on my attire.
 If I want a sugar high, I can now just lick my blouse.
 I peek carefully to my right.
 Is that a scornful look?
 ‘Cause I’m sure sugar in the tea is a strict no-no in KFOR diets.